Editors note: This is a paid advertisement

 O’Hanlon said in the ever changing ag business, they are constantly looking into new ideas and they work to stay knowledgeable and help growers adapt quickly, showing them the benefits and risks.

 “I always tell my crop consultants they make million-dollar decisions every week,” said O’Hanlon.
 “We need to do everything we possibly can to help growers thrive.
 We have to make sure they succeed for our success.”
 He said

 Our producers in this area have seen bushel increases every year for the last 10 years, said O’Hanlon; it has increased in some cases up to 60 bushels per acre over 10 years.

 In maintaining his goal to be a leader in his business, Dustin has noted the growth in organic farms.
 Three years ago, due to demand, they started consulting for organic farms.
 “The industry is leaning this way to meet specialized consumer needs, so we have seen this grow significantly in the last three years,” he said.

-Looking ahead to the 2020 growing season, O’Hanlon said, “We do everything in our power to help our farmers out however we can.”
+Looking ahead to the 2021 growing season, O’Hanlon said, “We do everything in our power to help our farmers succeed.”